zrzka/blackmamba/docs/source/user/scripts.rst

 Script name ``analyze.py``.

 Source code analysis with ``pep8`` and ``pyflakes``.
 Results are displayed as Pythonista annotations.
-If there's no error / warning, HUD informs you that there are no issues.
+If there's no error / warning, HUD informs you about that.

 This script is configurable, see :ref:`configuration`.